RockefellerArchiveCenter/docs-build/README.md

 #### Repository Structure

-The application will create a directory (configured in `config.json` as described above) containing subdirectories (based on repository name) for each repository in which a webhook is configured.
+The application will create a directory (configured in `config.json` as described above) containing subdirectories (based on repository name) for each documentation repository.
 Based on the default values supplied in `config.json.sample` that structure would be:

     /repositories/
       ∟my-docs-theme/